 Students enrolling in Scholé Academy's Classic Children's Literature VI will be expected to show development of Executive Function throughout the year.
-Executive Functioning is the brain's work of planning, prioritizing, controlling impulses, recollection, etc. These six areas of execution are important in this class, and ultimately, in the student's life.
+Executive Functioning is the brain's work of planning, prioritizing, controlling impulses, recollecting, etc. These four areas of execution are important in this class, and ultimately, in the student's life.

-- 1. Engagement: An engaged student is one who is willing to step into the arena of class discussion, to ask questions, to supply answers, and to generate the internal dialogue necessary to determine if a discussion is important and relevant to himself.
-Students should be viewing the class via Zoom and should not be browsing the internet instead.
-Scholars should be prepared to take notes on the text and on class discussion. - 2.
-Attention to Detail & Preparedness: These students are ones who consistently adhere to deadlines, submission requirements, adhering to style guides and codes, confirm technology is working prior to the start of class, be responsible to determine how to proceed after an absence, be responsible for consulting his course syllabus and adjusting as the class proceeds, etc. Students should come to class prepared-having done any necessary reading or writing ahead of time.
-They should also come mentally prepared-ready to focus on the material being presented.
-Students should arrive to the Zoom meeting on time and if they are late should respectfully listen to try to understand where the class is in relation to the text and should wait patiently for the teacher and classmates to finish their current task, which is when the teacher will catch the student up.
-Homework should be uploaded to Schoology before class begins.
-Students should try to develop the virtue of constancy by remaining focused and diligent and pushing away even "good" distractions that would inhibit learning and mastery. - 3.
-Self-Monitoring: Students in the 3rd 5th grade range should continually develop self-monitoring skills.
-Students who successfully self-monitor can evaluate their own performance.
-They are able to see both their own strengths and their own weaknesses.
-Self-monitoring students are the ones who determine which problems they can work through on their own and where they need peer, teacher, or parent support. - 4.
+- 1. Respectful and Compassionate Engagement: An engaged student is one who is willing to step humbly into the arena of class discussion, to ask questions, to supply answers, and to generate the internal dialogue necessary to determine how the discussion is relevant to himself.
+This student should be gracious in conversation with peers and with the instructor even as differing ideas or opinions are presented.
+Students should actively participate in the Zoom classroom and remain focused and diligent, resisting distractions that would inhibit learning and mastery. - 2.
+Responsibility & Preparedness: A responsible student consistently adheres to deadlines and submission requirements, applying organizational techniques that increase success.
+Students should come to class prepared and on time, having done any necessary reading or writing ahead of time and ready to focus on the material being presented.
+Homework should be submitted before class begins. - 3.
 Task Initiation: This student recognizes the time to begin working and is able to do so without procrastination.
-A student who can initiate tasks easily adjusts from a Zoom classroom to a breakout room while still maintaining a scholarly attitude. - 5.
-Employing Critiques: These students are ones who receive feedback to one of their submissions, and then attempt to apply that feedback to future assignments rather than repeat mistakes.
-These students also glean information from the live class feedback from fellow students and note mistakes to avoid by learning from others.
+A student who takes initiative easily adjusts from a Zoom classroom to a breakout room while maintaining a scholarly attitude.
+This student is willing to attempt new skills and assignments and will ask any necessary questions in able to discern how to begin, and will work with perseverance to complete tasks. - 4.
+Employing Feedback: These students are ones who receive feedback about their work and incorporate that feedback into future assignments.
+These students also glean information from the live class feedback of fellow students, thus learning from others.
 Students should have an attitude of humility when receiving feedback, as this affords an invaluable opportunity to grow and to develop their God-given talents.
-Likewise, students should celebrate the successes of their peers.
+Likewise, students should celebrate the contributions and successes of their peers.